Monthly Archives: July 2020

 Vintage Image Built in 1850.
 Courtesy US Coast Guard.

 The region has always been one of the foggiest on the Maine coast.
 Prospect Harbor has been a busy fishing harbor since the mid-1800s.
 Prospect Harbor Lighthouse was initially built in 1850 of granite, then rebuilt in 1891 of wood, to guide local traffic of coasting schooners and fishermen.
 The local fishing industry always determined the existence of the Prospect Harbor lighthouse.
 Many years later, as the historic beacon fell into disrepair from neglect and funding, the American Lighthouse Foundation stepped in to save the lighthouse in 2004 when the critical restoration was applied to the lantern and gallery.
-Today, the lighthouse continues to guide lobster and sardine fishermen to and from their homes.
+Today, the lighthouse guides lobster and sardine fishermen to and from their homes.

 Prospect Harbor Lighthouse is unique in that it is an active military base.
 However, it is not open to the public, but you can photograph it from Prospect Harbor.
-You cannot go onto the lighthouse grounds because of security reasons and is actively more secure than a regular Coast Guard station.
+You cannot go onto the lighthouse grounds for security reasons, and it is actively more secure than a regular Coast Guard station.
 To view the lighthouse from a safe distance, from US Route 1, take 186 to Prospect Harbor.
 Turn right on 195, then bear right at the fork onto Lighthouse Point Road.
 You can view the light from the shoreline outside of the gates.
 Today, as the lighthouse and grounds belong to the U.S. Navy, the keeper’s house is available for overnight stays for active and retired military families.
-You can relax, picnic, and view Prospect Harbor lighthouse from across this small harbor.
+You can relax, picnic, and view Prospect Harbor lighthouse across this small harbor.

 Paranormal Activities at Prospect Harbor Lighthouse